As we all know, moving and living in a new country may be a challenging time.

 If you’re new to Korea, Korean friends will most likely know the best places to go for food, drinks, shopping, or otherwise just having a good time.
 I mean, if anyone knows about Korea, why not the locals?

 Now, the question would be how can we make Korean friends here?
 Well, look no further.
 Here are some ways you can start making Korean friends right now.
+A quick note: this post uses some Hangul, Korean alphabet.
+If you can’t read Korean yet, it’s possible to learn in about 90 minutes so what are you waiting for?

 1. Language Exchange Parties